Some computers, which can be used to access the internet (Photo by Andrew B Myers)

 I JUST WENT TO A PARTY AND MET A LOAD OF TWITTER PEOPLE.
 HOW MUCH OF MY MORNING DO I SPEND TWEETING THEM TO TELL THEM HOW NICE IT WAS TO MEET THEM?

-0 percent.
+Zero percent.
 Just do a vague tweet saying what a fun night you had and they can assume it was meant for them.

 DO I "LIKE" A PICTURE OF SOMEONE’S RECENTLY DECEASED RELATIVE ON INSTAGRAM?

 Sort of tricky, because you don’t want to be like, "Hey, I endorse this death."
 But then you don’t want to ignore the fact that someone died and someone you know is sad about it on Instagram, so play it by ear.
-One definite, though: don't ever say anything like, "Damn, you had a pretty sexy grandpa."
+One definite, though: don't ever say anything like, "Damn, you had a pretty sexy grandma."
 People don't like it when you do that.

 SHOULD I SLIDE INTO YOUR DMs LIKE, "YO, HERE’S MY DICK"?